Skip to main content

 This returns a preview of our data:

 Next, we want to roll all that data up into something more useful, such as orders per day.
-We donโt have to query the data warehouse again, instead we can use the data from that previous query, a pattern called Chained SQL.
-This is an excellent option if you are dealing with a lot of data and want to slowly dive deeper into the datasetโyou can start by pulling all the data and then filter and group as needed:
+We don’t have to query the data warehouse again; instead, we can reuse the data from the previous query, a pattern known as Chained SQL.
+This is an excellent option if you are dealing with a lot of data and want to dive deeper into the dataset slowly–you can start by pulling all the data and then filter and group as needed:

 SELECT date_trunc(day,created_at) as day,